EDUDESTROER/StellarCalculatorApp/README.md

 Next tasks:

+- [x] Develop a user-friendly, responsive Web calculator designed to ensure compatibility across all devices.
-- [x] Develop a user-friendly, responsive calculator designed to ensure compatibility across all devices.
+- [x] Develop a user-friendly, responsive Programmer calculator designed to ensure compatibility across all devices.
 - [x] Develop a measure converter.
 - [x] Develop a history for the calculator.
 - [x] Develop a angle converter.